Ashfield has higher tree coverage than English average, new figures reveal

 Census figures from the Office for National Statistics show 43 per cent of 54,507 households in Ashfield are not deprived in the key areas of housing, education, health and employment.

-It means the district bucks the national trend, as it ranks 59th for tree coverage but is the 270th least-deprived.
+It means the area bucks the national trend, as it ranks 59th for tree coverage, but is the 270th least-deprived.

 Advertisement